Sequal32/yourcontrols/Readme.md

 * Frequent and smooth position updates through linear interpolation
 * Transferable controls and fully configurable switches to synchronize

 Note: Currently only the C172 G1000 is implemented for this plugin.
-Documentation for implementing for aircraft is planned and will be provided in the [Data Files](#Data-Files) section.
+Documentation for implementing other aircraft is planned and will be provided in the [Data Files](#Data-Files) section.

 ## Install
 1. Grab the latest [release](https://github.com/Sequal32/yourcontrol/releases/latest) and unzip to a directory of your choice.